PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSwSh/ShinyHunt-SwordsOfJustice.md

 1. Your lead Pokémon must be faster than the Sword of Justice. (in order to run away)

 > Additional Recommendations: Make sure your lead Pokémon is not shiny.
-That way if you hear the shiny sound, you know it’s the Sword of Justice and not your own lead Pokémon.
+That way if you hear the shiny sound, you know it's the Sword of Justice and not your own lead Pokémon.

 ### Instructions